'Star Wars': The architecture that inspired a galaxy far, far away

 In January 1973, George Lucas wrote his first treatment for "Star Wars."
 Words did not come easily to the director, who always considered himself more a filmmaker than a screenwriter, but the universe in his mind was already bulging at the seams.

 Having failed to secure the rights to science fiction serial "Flash Gordon," Lucas set out to create his own galaxy, far, far away.
-Even then, it featured a spacefaring princess, dog fights,
+Even then, it featured a spacefaring princess, dog fights, warrior monks, and a Manichean

 battle between good and evil.